Adam is a partner and the chair of Fenwick’s tax group, with 20 years of experience practicing U.S. international tax law.

 Recognized as a leading tax practitioner, Adam focuses on the U.S. federal income taxation of international transactions.
 In recent years, his practice has focused significantly on the 2017 TCJA, including FDII, GILTI, BEAT and the new foreign credit system.
 Adam also handles traditional international tax issues such as transfer pricing, cross-border M&A, international restructurings, Subpart F, source of income and expense allocations.

-Over 20 years at Fenwick, Adam has developed a reputation for delivering practical, targeted advice on complex tax matters.
-He has successfully defended U.S. and non-U.S. multinationals in federal tax controversies at all levels.
+Over 20 years at Fenwick, Adam has developed a reputation for deep thinking on complex tax matters, and for delivering practical, targeted advice to clients.
+He has successfully defended clients in tax controversies at all levels.

 - “INSIGHT: Multinationals Face an Irrevocable Decision Under the Proposed Interest Deduction Limitation Regulations,” Bloomberg Tax, February 2019 (co-author)

-- “Treasury and IRS Propose Welcome (and Some Unwelcome) Guidance on the Base Erosion and Anti-Abuse Tax,” Fenwick & West, January 2019 (co-author)
+- “Treasury and IRS Propose Welcome (and Some Unwelcome) Guidance on the Base Erosion and Anti-Abuse Tax,” Fenwick, January 2019 (co-author)

-- “The New Foreign Tax Credit Proposed Regulations – An Executive Summary,” Fenwick & West, December 2018 (co-author)
+- “The New Foreign Tax Credit Proposed Regulations – An Executive Summary,” Fenwick, December 2018 (co-author)